Channel News Asia "Millionaire Minds"

 What does it cost?

 In lieu of a program fee, for all investor fellowships, we ask you to contribute to the Hyper Accelerator Scholarship Fund.
 For the Investor-in-Residence Fellowship, we ask for a tuition fee of $8000 that covers the cost of the program and that enables two founders from developing countries to partake in the Hyper Accelerator

 What do I get as a participant?

-As a participant in On Deck Angels, you get:
+As a participant of the program, you get:

 1) A 14-week program & curriculum, including hours of live programming, breakout sessions and masterclasses across the Hyper Accelerator network.

 2) Access to the online community and Hyper Accelerator Directory.
 You’ll have visibility into the various projects and ideas fellows are working on, the opportunity to engage in online forums, and host discussion groups/workshops with our founders.

 3) The opportunity to participate in official Hyper Accelerator investor programming, including office hours, our “first look” investor program, founder pitch days, and to request introductions directly to 500+ Hyper Accelerator founders at the most formative stages of company building.